rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 {{{ examples/HelloWorld/HelloWorld.cpp wxUIMenuSubMenu "    // ..." }}}
 ```

 The `wxUI::MenuBar` and related objects are generally "lazy" objects.
-They hold the details of the menu layout, but do not call any wxWidget primatives on construction.
+They hold the details of the menu layout, but do not call any wxWidget primitives on construction.
 When `fitTo` a frame is invoked does the underlying logic construct the menu structure.

 ### Layout